Layr-Labs/eigenlayer-contracts/docs/README.md

 ##### Undelegating or Queueing a Withdrawal

-Undelegating from an Operator automatically queues a withdrawal that needs to go through the `DelegationManager's` withdrawal delay.
+Undelegating from an operator automatically queues a withdrawal that needs to go through the `DelegationManager's` withdrawal delay.
 Stakers that want to withdraw can choose to `undelegate`, or can simply call `queueWithdrawals` directly.

 ![.](./images/Staker%20Flow%20Diagrams/Queue%20Withdrawal.png)

 ##### Completing a Withdrawal as Shares

-This flow is mostly useful if a Staker wants to change which Operator they are delegated to.
-The Staker first needs to undelegate (see above).
-At this point, they can delegate to a different Operator.
-However, the new Operator will only be awarded shares once the Staker completes their queued withdrawal "as shares":
+This flow is mostly useful if a staker wants to change which operator they are delegated to.
+The staker first needs to undelegate (see above).
+At this point, they can delegate to a different operator.
+However, the new operator will only be awarded shares once the staker completes their queued withdrawal "as shares":

 ![.](./images/Staker%20Flow%20Diagrams/Complete%20Withdrawal%20as%20Shares.png)